 A Legal Aid Service should exist within our churches where parishioners can obtain legal information about contracts and their legal or civil rights.
-This protection can
+This protection can be given on a local or Jurisdictional level.
 The establishment of a credit union should be considered to assist our families in meeting financial emergencies, borrowing monies for purchases of churches, homes and etc. This would work well on a Jurisdictional or National level, although a Jurisdiction might be able to set up such a program.